James Yates (minister): Life

 In 1819 Yates was elected a fellow of the Geological Society; in 1822 of the Linnean Society; in 1831 of the Royal Society; and in 1831 he was appointed secretary to the council of the British Association.
-In the same year he was elected a trustee of Dr. Williams's foundations (resigned 26 June 1861).
+In the same year he was elected a trustee of Daniel Williams's foundations (resigned 26 June 1861).
 In 1832 he succeeded John Scott Porter as minister of Carter Lane Chapel, Doctors' Commons, London.
 His congregation was increased by a secession (September 1834) from the ministry of William Johnson Fox at South Place Chapel, Finsbury.
 Yates resigned early in the following year.
 He remained a member of the Presbyterian section of the "general body" of ministers of the three denominations, and when other unitarians seceded in 1836, Yates retained his connection with the "general body".

 Shortly Yates left the ministry, and, being unordained, took the style of a layman.
-He worked for Dr. Williams's trust, introducing the system of competitive examinations for scholarships.
+He worked for Williams's trust, introducing the system of competitive examinations for scholarships.
 His later years were spent in learned leisure at Lauderdale House, Highgate where he had a library and a collection of works of art.
 He was probably the first to see the antiquarian value of the book Sketches at Carnac (Brittany) in 1834 authored by his friend Alexander Blair and Francis Ronalds and ensured it was preserved in the Royal Archaeological Institute's collection.
 He also helped examine the important fossil Cycadeoidea gibsoniana found by Ronalds’ cousin Thomas Field Gibson.

 Yates died at Lauderdale House on 7 May 1871, and was buried on the eastern side of Highgate Cemetery (grave no.18078) on 11 May.
 He married (about 1820) Dorothea, daughter of John William Crompton of Edgbaston, who survived him without issue.
 His will left benefactions including endowments for chairs in University College, London, but his property did not realise the estimated amount.